Madeenaguda: Commercial area

 There are many shops catering to all budgets.
 There is a big market at Miyapur, which is quite popular among people of surrounding suburbs.
 It is just 11 km away from Hi-tech city therefore attracting the IT people.

-madeenaguda consists various malls like GSM mall and many textile shops
+Madeenaguda consists various malls like GSM Mall and many textile shops.
+It is connected to National Highway 65(NH65), so commercial establishments are common nearby.
+It was a village before the GHMC merged with the Ranga Reddy district in 2006.

 Transport

 TSRTC connects Madeenaguda with all parts of the city.

 The closest MMTS Train station is at Chanda Nagar and Hafeezpet.